 Moses Waddel suffered a stroke in September 1836 and was moved back to Georgia to the residence of his son in Athens where he died July 21, 1840.
 Rev. Waddel had been given a Doctor of Divinity by South Carolina College in 1807.
 His tireless and selfless work not only as a minister but as an educator provided both spiritual guidance and education for thousands of church members and students.

 The children of Moses and Elizabeth included four sons—James Pleasants Waddel, who was a professor in the University of Georgia for many years; John N. Waddel became the chancellor of the University of Mississippi; Isaac W. Waddel followed in his father’s footsteps as a minister; and W. W. Waddel was a physician.

-Notes–Clarification editing was done and the three photographs were added by the author on August 18, 2015.
-The three photographs were taken by the author.
-The columned home was moved to its current site from another location and serves as the Athens Welcome Center.
-Included in the house foyer is a pew, more like a chair for 4 or 5, from an earlier building of the First Presbyterian Church.
-The building with the black lamp post out front is Waddel Hall, 1821, which is on the University of Georgia campus.
-The historical marker is at the UGA Arch as one enters the old campus by the Holmes/Hunter Academic Building.
+Notes–The photographs of the University of Georgia historical marker and the campus building were taken by the author.
+The building with the black lamp post out front is Waddel Hall, 1821.
+The historical marker is at the University of Georgia arch as one enters the old campus by the Holmes/Hunter Academic Building.
 For a recent study of Moses Waddel see Tom Horton, The American Eton: Moses Waddel’s Famed Willington Academy, vol. 4 in the series, History’s Lost Moments, 2012.